Alex Lynn: 2023: Move to Cadillac and overall Le Mans podium

 Lynn progressed to the Le Mans Hypercar category for the 2023 WEC season, driving a Cadillac V-Series.R alongside Earl Bamber and Richard Westbrook.

-In January 2023, Lynn made his first appearance in the IMSA GTP category as the new class, and new LMDh cars, debuted at the 2023 Rolex 24 Hours of Daytona, alongside his to-be WEC teammates in the #02 Cadillac V-Series.R entered by Chip Ganassi Racing.
-Lynn qualified the car 5th at the Roar Before The 24, with the team going on to finish 4th in the race.
+In January 2023, Lynn made his first appearance in the IMSA GTP category as the new class, and new LMDh cars, debuted at the 2023 Rolex 24 Hours of Daytona, alongside his to-be WEC teammates in the No. 02 Cadillac V-Series.R entered by Chip Ganassi Racing.
+Lynn qualified the car fifth at the Roar Before The 24, with the team going on to finish 4th in the race.
 Lynn completed over 8h 50m of driver time, the third most of any driver.

 March saw Lynn's first appearance in the WEC's Hypercar class at the 1000 Miles of Sebring.
-The British driver was once again on qualifying duties for the #2 Cadillac, claiming 5th on the grid as the fastest of the new LMDh runners – only behind the factory Toyota and Ferrari entries.
-The race saw a similar result, with Lynn and the #2 crew locked in a race-long fight with the #6 Porsche Penske Motorsport Porsche 963, eventually the Cadillac team finished fourth overall, narrowly missing out on an overall podium by 10 seconds to the recovering #50 Ferrari AF Corse 499P.
+The British driver was once again on qualifying duties for the No. 2 Cadillac, claiming fifth on the grid as the fastest of the new LMDh runners – only behind the factory Toyota and Ferrari entries.
+The race saw a similar result, with Lynn and the No. 2 crew locked in a race-long fight with the No. 6 Porsche Penske Motorsport Porsche 963, eventually the Cadillac team finished fourth overall, narrowly missing out on an overall podium by ten seconds to the recovering No. 50 Ferrari AF Corse 499P.

-The second round of the season, the 6 Hours of Portimao, saw the Cadillac team score a second consecutive top five finish despite struggling to have the overall pace of the other manufacturers.
-Qualifying in 8th on the grid in the hands of Westbrook, the #2 eventually finished 4th despite having to make an off-sequence pitstop early in the race.
+The second round of the season, the 6 Hours of Portimao, saw the Cadillac team score a second consecutive top-five finish despite struggling to have the overall pace of the other manufacturers.
+Qualifying in eighth on the grid in the hands of Westbrook, the No. 2 eventually finished fourth despite having to make an off-sequence pitstop early in the race.
 The drivers were notably better on tyres than their competitors, allowing them to gradually make their way up the field across the six hour race.